ansegura7/TextProcessing_PageRank/README.md

 - Remove stop-words

 ## Program Execution Rules
 A .JAR file of the program was created.
-The JAR name is: KD_HW2_v1.7.jar and have 3 parameters: data path, n-grams size and comparison type.
+The JAR name is: KD_HW2_v1.7.jar and you must send the path of the "data/www/" directory as a parameter, the n-grams size and the comparison type as parameters.

-Therefore, to run the program you should go into the project directory of the VDI and then execute the following command:
+Therefore, to run the program you should go into the HW2 directory on your machine and then execute the following command:
 ~~~
     cd HW2
     java -jar KD_HW2_v1.7.jar data/ [UNIGRAMS|NGRAMS] [DIRECT|BY_TOKENS]